jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 Remember the intervals are the same between all strings (a perfect fourth), except the "third rail" major third interval between strings 2-3.

-Intervals that cross the third rail are diminished one semitone when approached from the left, and augmented one semitone when approached from the right.
+Interval shapes that cross the third rail are diminished one semitone when approached from the left, and augmented one semitone when approached from the right.